telerik/ajax-docs/controls/htmlchart/data-binding/sqldatasource.md

 * **DataLabelsField** for the x-axis labels to populate the items for the axis.

-The data, used in the following example, is pulled from the database **Telerik**, which can be found in the App_Data folder in the main demos directory.
+The data, used in the following example, is pulled from the database **Telerik**, which can be found in the App_Data folder in the main demos directory (you can download the installation for the Demos App from [here](https://www.telerik.com/account/product-download?product=RCAJAX)).

 >caption Example 1: Bind a **SqlDataSource** to a **RadHtmlChart**.